King Ravohimena and the Magic Grains: Summary

 Ravohimena visits a Mpsikidi, who confirms the story of the Man in the Forest.
 Ravohimena asks what he can do to save Refarane.
 The Mpsikidi advises him to seek a little man with long hair.
 The king goes to the little man with long hair, who asks him to get him first honey from red bees in a fresh plantain leaf, then to kill a white boar in the woods.
 Ravohimena takes on his quests, gets the honey and kills the white boar, then brings it.
 The little man then asks to be deloused.
 Ravohimena delouses him, but only finds rice grains.
 He fills a basket with them and the little man advises him to take the basket to the child of Ampelamananohi.

 Ravohimena takes the basket to Ampelamananohi's house and places it outside to lure the creature.
 Ampelamananohi arrives with his son and smells the rice basket.
 He gets close to eat it, when Ravohimena and his men kill the father with spears and take the son with them.

 Ravohimena goes to the man in the forest's hut and takes his children with them to a grand feast in their homage.
 During the feast, Ampelamananohi's son begins to sing a song about how three sisters promised to marry Ravohimena, each promising an extraordinary feat.
 Ampelamananohi's son continues to sing it, and Ravohimena asks him about Refarane.
 Ampelamananohi's son walks to the forest and the crows follows him.
 The creature stops by a tree with a little lemur on it.
 Ravohimena asks if the lemur is his wife Refarane.
 The lemur commands the tree to bend if she is indeed Refarane.
 The tree bends, the little lemur climbs down and turns into Refarane.
 Her sisters hang down their heads in shame, one of them becoming a lemur and the other a cricket.

 Analysis

 Tale type

 The tale is classified in the international Aarne-Thompson-Uther Index as tale type ATU 707, "The Three Golden Children".
 Czech scholar Karel Horálek also recognized the tale as another variant of type ATU 707.

 According to Lee Haring's Malagasy Tale Index, the tale type is one of 78 international types found in both Madagascar and elsewhere.
+Similarly, in an article in Enzyklopädie des Märchens, folklorist Lee Haring noted that type 707, "The Three Golden Children", was also "known" in Madagascar.
 The collectors noted that the tale type adapted and integrated into traditions of the country, becoming "a clan legend, an explanation for uxorilocal marriage, and a cautionary tale against polygamy".